Workflow for Maintainers¶

 Current labelling guidelines:

-Issues that require fixing in master, but that also are confirmed to apply to supported stable version lines should be marked with a “Affects Release” label.
+Issues that require fixing in main, but that also are confirmed to apply to supported stable version lines should be marked with a “Affects Release” label.

 All open issues should have a “Priority <level>”, “Effort <level>” and “Package <level>”, if you are unsure at what level, pick higher ones just to be safe.
 If an issue is more of a question or discussion, you can omit these labels.